Javier López (baseball): Early life

+College career

 López went to college at the University of Virginia (UVA) and played for the Virginia Cavaliers baseball team.
 Through June 2022, he was one of 38 former UVA players to have made it to the major leagues, along with Mark Reynolds and Ryan Zimmerman among others.
 While playing at UVA, he went 12–9 with a 6.30 earned run average (ERA).
 As a hitter, he had a batting average of .319, 15 home runs, and 71 runs batted in (RBI).
 However, while still at UVA, he discovered that pitching was most likely to get him to the major leagues.
 Despite leaving college after only three years to play professional baseball, López continued working on his degree in psychology, which he earned in 2002 to fulfill a promise to his father-in-law.
 He also said, "I had done three years at a great university.
 I figured I should finish."